-Medication-Assisted Treatment Programs for Drug & Alcohol Near Me
+Medication-Assisted Treatment Programs for Drugs & Alcohol

 People struggling with chemical dependency frequently turn to medication-assisted treatment (MAT), which is especially effective in treating people with opioid addiction and alcoholism.
 Find out how medication-assisted treatment can benefit you or a loved one by increasing the likelihood of successful treatment for substance use disorders.

-What is Medication Assisted Treatment (MAT)?
+What is Medical Assisted Treatment (MAT)?

 Medication-assisted treatment (MAT) is a comprehensive approach to treating substance use disorders.
 It combines the use of FDA-approved medications with counseling and behavioral therapies.
 The MAT approach effectively addresses substance use disorders, particularly those related to physically addictive substances such as alcohol, prescription opioids, and illicit drugs like heroin.